-HP OmniBook 2000/5700 User's Guide
+HP OmniBook 5700 User's Guide

-This manual describes how to use the OmniBook with the Microsoft® Windows® for Workgroups operating system.
+This manual describes how to use the OmniBook with the Microsoft® Windows® 95 operating system.
 It focuses on the special Hewlett-Packard hardware and software, not the Windows operating system itself.
-For questions about the operating system, refer to the online Windows manual (see the OmniBook Library group in Program Manager).
+For questions about the operating system, refer to the Microsoft Windows 95 manual shipped with the OmniBook.